Sybil Warren Smith - Shelby County Reporter

 She was preceded in death by her father, Willie Warren; mother, Myrtle Warren; and grandson, Scott Connell.

-She is survived by her husband, Terrell Smith; three daughters, Penny Connell, Connie (Richard) Manley, amd Rhonda (Tim) Alley; brother, David (Kelley) Warren; grandchildren, Josh (Fifi) Grier, Justin (Brooke) Connell, Gina (Rudy) Kelley, Mathew (Luz) Manley, Lauren (Sonny) Gouge, Joey Manley, Jamie (Wyatt) Hazellief, Michelle (Grant) Taylor, Lil Justin Pugh; and great grandchildren, Bentley, Parker, Laken, Kaydence, Knox, Alston, Lilly, Lane, Kaylee, Ayden, MaryGrace, Rylan, Emma, Sadie, Jude, Calum and Maverick.
+She is survived by her husband, Terrell Smith; three daughters, Penny Connell, Connie (Richard) Manley, and Rhonda (Tim) Alley; brother, David (Kelley) Warren; grandchildren, Josh (Fifi) Grier, Justin (Brooke) Connell, Gina (Rudy) Kelley, Mathew (Luz) Manley, Lauren (Sonny) Gouge, Joey Manley, Jamie (Wyatt) Hazellief, Michelle (Grant) Taylor, Lil Justin Pugh; and great grandchildren, Bentley, Parker, Laken, Kaydence, Knox, Alston, Lilly, Lane, Kaylee, Ayden, MaryGrace, Rylan, Emma, Sadie, Jude, Calum and Maverick.

 Please sign online condolences at Boltonfuneralhome.com.